 - Oxycodone and oxymorphone (Percocet, Percodan, and Opana)

 The DEA sponsors biannual National Prescription Drug Take-Back Days with over 5,800 collection sites throughout the country, including 133 right here in the Sunshine State.
-The stated goal of this biannual event is to help keep unused prescription medications out of the hands of drug dealers and unauthorized users, and since being launched in 2010 it’s collected over 10 million pounds of meds.
+The stated goal of this biannual event is to help keep unused medicine out of the hands of drug dealers and unauthorized users, and since being launched in 2010 it’s collected over 10 million pounds of meds.

 The agency also maintains a searchable database of controlled substance public disposal sites (mostly pharmacies) where someone can turn in extra prescription meds year-round.
 It’s important to know that only prescription and over-the-counter drugs are accepted at DEA-endorsed events and locations.

 Some counties and states also sponsor Medication Take-Back programs; however, these largely exclude illegal drugs as well.
-In Colorado, where recreational marijuana is legal, marijuana isn’t accepted for disposal through the state drug collection program.
+In Colorado, where recreational marijuana is legal, marijuana isn’t accepted for permanent disposal through the state drug collection program.

 An Alternative to Flushing Medications